 Many use medicines daily: over-the-counter digestive aids, prescription allergy medications, or temporary opioid painkillers.
 We assume that if we follow the directions given for these medications, they will be relatively safe to use.
 After all, the medicines we use are approved by the Food and Drug Administration (FDA).
 Unfortunately, drugs aren’t always as safe as they should be.

 According to the FDA, drug adverse events result in more than 4 million visits to emergency rooms and doctors’ offices yearly, leading to nearly 120,000 hospitalizations yearly.
 In the majority of these cases, injuries and illnesses could have been avoided because they were caused by providing the wrong medicine, wrong dosage, or issues with the medication itself.

 As such, if you are injured or made ill by a medication, you may be able to hold the drug manufacturer, prescribing doctor, or even the pharmacist responsible for your injuries.
-At Auger & Auger, our team of dangerous drugs attorneys has represented hundreds of victims of dangerous drugs over our 26+ years of experience.
+At Auger & Auger Accident and Injury Lawyers, our team of dangerous drugs attorneys has represented hundreds of victims of dangerous drugs over our 26+ years of experience.
 We know how to take on pharmaceutical companies in and out of court to get you the compensation you deserve.

 How Dangerous Drugs Make it Into the Marketplace

 New drugs are released onto the market every year.
 They go through rigorous testing, but it’s only tested on a small group of people.
 Some side effects may show themselves when the drug is released to the general public.
 Some of these side effects may be minor.

 In addition, some drugs don’t go through testing at all before they are released.
 Under the FDA’s 501(K) approval regulations, “substantially similar” products can be released without comprehensive testing if the medical devices are fundamentally similar to devices that have existing FDA approval.